shlima/click_house/README.md

 ## Insert

-When column names and values are transferred separately, data transfers to the server using `JSONCompactEachRow` format by default.
+When column names and values are transferred separately, data sends to the server using `JSONCompactEachRow` format by default.

 ```ruby